grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/instrument-a-backend-plugin.md

 #### Use a contextual logger

-Use a contextual logger to automatically include additional key/value pairs attached to `context.Context`, e.g. `traceID`, to allow correlating logs with traces and/or correlate logs with a common identifier.
-You can create a new contextual logger by using the `FromContext` method on your instantiated logger and can also be combined when [reusing logger with certain key/value pairs](#reuse-logger-with-certain-keyvalue-pairs).
-Using a contextual logger is recommended whenever you have access to a `context.Context`.
+Use a contextual logger to automatically include additional key-value pairs attached to `context.Context`.
+For example, you can use `traceID` to allow correlating logs with traces and to correlate logs with a common identifier.
+You can create a new contextual logger by using the `FromContext` method on your instantiated logger; you can also combine this method when [reusing logger with certain key-value pairs](#reuse-logger-with-certain-keyvalue-pairs).
+We recommend using a contextual logger whenever you have access to a `context.Context`.

 :::note